Ordering an Assembled Keyboard

 PCB Revision

-Some of the pre-built keyboards allow you to select a PCB revision, such as the Quefrency.
-The difference between revisions is noted in the dropdowns, and the main difference between versions the interconnect cable used (the cable that connects the two halves of the keyboard together).
+Some of the assembled keyboards allow you to select a PCB revision, such as the FoldKB.
+The difference between revisions is noted in the dropdowns, and if you want more in-depth information, you can scroll to the "Full Specifications" section near the bottom of the page.

 Switches